To the Home Page

 Keymap for the notes app

 TinyGo does not have the built-in generic keypad library, but once I implemented the button scanning routine, it was super easy to configure the microcontroller as a USB HID keyboard.
-Everything is done behind the scenes when I import the keyboard package, no need for writing custom report descriptors or manually mapping ASCII codes to keyboard codes:
+Everything is done behind the scenes.
+I can then manually send a sequence of inputs or enter whole paragraphs of text:

 text := "hello world"